44th Annual Daytona Turkey Run | November 23–26, 2017

 To learn more about entering your own car into the Turkey Run, click here.

-If you can’t make it this Thanksgiving, be sure to come to the spring Turkey Run (held the fourth weekend in March).
+If you can’t make it this Thanksgiving, be sure to come to the Spring Daytona Turkey Run (held the fourth weekend in March).

 Get more information about the event here — we’ll see you there!